 Land in Madrid today, where you'll transfer to your flight bound for Bilbao.
-A Grand Circle representative meets you at the airport in Bilbao and assists you to your hotel.
+A Grand Circle representative meets you at the airport in Bilbao and assists you to your hotel, where you'll greet the Hospitality Desk representative who will be there to assist you throughout the duration of your pre-trip extension.
 Enjoy the balance of the afternoon at leisure to settle into your room and relax after your flight.
 You are invited to join a short walk around the neighborhood of your hotel this evening.

 Located on the Nervión River, Bilbao is home to nearly half the population of the Basque Country.
 By the early 1900s, it had grown to become the wealthiest city in Spain, center of the country's mining, steel, and shipbuilding industries.
 Although civil war and flooding devastated the city during the mid-20th century, the construction of the forward-looking Guggenheim Museum and the surrounding infrastructure sparked a renaissance that has brought new life to Bilbao.
 Today, you'll find a sleek subway system, modern museums and shops—and vestiges of the city's earlier heyday in the old quarter near the Puente del Arenal bridge.

 You'll also find a paradise for food-lovers, with a wealth of fish and seafood, mushrooms, vegetables, cheeses, and desserts creatively prepared using traditional Basque methods.
 Perhaps you'll have your first sample this evening, over dinner on your own.
 Your Grand Circle Hospitality Desk representative can give you some suggestions.